sheasmith19/DXF-LABEL-SCRIPT/README.md

 # DXF-LABEL-SCRIPT

+This script is part of a workflow that pushes CAD and engineering requirements into data for production composites manufacutring.
+One component of this process is generating ply shapes for automated CNC cutting and labelling.
+Placing label text on each ply was previsouly a time consuming bottleneck that required engineers to look at each ply and carefully adjust the text size, rotation, and position.
+This script automates that step, and significantly reduces the amount of engineering time required for each part that is pushed into production.

 This script processes DXF files from a specified folder to add or update text labels.
 It's designed to automatically find the largest possible area for text placement within a polygon, avoiding specified "no-go" zones.
 The modified files are then saved back to the original folder.

 ## Prerequisites